MvdSman/DS1/README.md

 # DS1
-First attempt on analysing some open data dataset
+First attempt on analysing some open data dataset using R